UpStage: History and context

-In 2006, the School of Computing and Mathematical Sciences at the Auckland University of Technology began a relationship with the UpStage project, which has seen teams of final year software development students work on UpStage as a real-world software development project.
-This has provided invaluable ongoing maintenance and development for the software.
+In 2006, the School of Computing and Mathematical Sciences at the Auckland University of Technology began collaborating with the UpStage project.
+Software development students in their final year work on UpStage as a real-world.
+The software development students in their final year work on UpStage as a real-world software development project, providing ongoing maintenance and development for the software.

-Also in 2006, UpStage received a second grant, this time from the Community Partnership Fund of the New Zealand government's Digital Strategy, which enabled the development of UpStage V2.
-Douglas Bagnall was once again the lead developer, working this time in conjunction with the AUT students.
+Also in 2006, UpStage received a second grant from the Community Partnership Fund of the New Zealand government's Digital Strategy, which enabled the development of UpStage V2.
+Douglas Bagnall was the lead developer, working in conjunction with the AUT students.
 UpStage V2 was launched in June 2007, with a two-week exhibition at the New Zealand Film Archive and the first UpStage festival, 070707.
 The festival featured 13 performances by artists from around the world and took place over a 12-hour period on 7 July 2007.

-A second festival was held on 080808 (8–9 August 2008), this time covering an 18-hour period and involving artists from at least 14 time zones.
+A second festival was held on 080808 (8–9 August 2008), covering an 18-hour period and involving artists from at least 14 time zones.
 It was reviewed in the Australian Stage Online.
-Following this, festivals were held annually on the successive monthly dates until 121212 (12 December 2012) when the festival extended over a period of one week and included cyberformance in UpStage and other online platforms.
-A number of works from previous festivals were restaged as a retrospective programme within the festival.
+Following this, festivals were held annually on corresponding dates each year, culminating in 121212 (12 December 2012), when the festival extended over one week and included cyberformance on UpStage and other online platforms.
+A number of works from previous festivals were restaged as a retrospective program within the festival.

-Although "131313" was not possible, the tenth birthday of UpStage was celebrated 13 months after 121212, with a mini-festival of three performances and a meeting to discuss the future of UpStage.
-At this point, UpStage was unfunded and sustained by volunteers and the (also voluntary) work of the AUT student team.
-The meeting took place physically in Wellington, New Zealand, and online participants joined via UpStage.
-Everyone agreed that the project should continue – somehow – and also agreed that the software itself needs to be completely redeveloped, in order to take advantage of newer technologies and be more easily developed and maintained by globally dispersed open source developers.
-In 2020 with funding from Creative Europe for the project Mobilise/Demobilise, work on a complete rebuild of the platform was finally able to begin.
+The 10-year anniversary of UpStage was celebrated 13 months after 121212, with a mini-festival of three performances and a meeting to discuss the future of UpStage.
+At this point, UpStage was sustained by volunteers, including the AUT student team.
+The meeting took place in Wellington, New Zealand, with online participants joining via UpStage.
+It was agreed that the project should continue, and that the software needs to be redeveloped, in order to take advantage of newer technologies and be more easily developed and maintained by globally dispersed open source developers.
+In 2020, with funding from Creative Europe for the project Mobilise/Demobilise, work on a complete rebuild of the platform began, and the new platform was launched in October 2021 at the Mobilise/Demobilise festival.